Who can ask for a Disclosure?

 Can I use the e-Bulk system for Basic-level checks or PVG applications?

 The e-Bulk system can be used to apply for Standard and Enhanced DBS checks.
 Basic level disclosure applications are still submitted electronically but via a web service to the DBS and Disclosure Scotland.
 Unfortunately, there is currently no bulk upload facility for PVG applications.
 Disclosure Scotland have committed to a modernisation programmes (as of November 2016) which includes allowing PVG applications to be submitted electronically.

 What documents are required for a criminal record check?

 The documentary requirements when applying for a check depend on the type of check required.
 Scottish residents applying to join the PVG Scheme are subject to certain requirements, which are detailed on our PVG Scheme page.
-Basic checks require photocopies of valid documents, which are detailed on our ‘Basic Checks‘ page.
+Basic checks require different document types, which are detailed on our ‘Basic Checks‘ page.
 The document requirements for Standard and Enhanced Disclosures are more complicated.
 The DBS have divided documents into 3 broad groups:

 - Primary Trusted Identity Credentials